 It’s funny when you are asked to write about yourself I find this task a trifle daunting where others simply hop straight to it putting the good old pen to paper.
-Well, it’s been nearly an hour and I have been sitting staring at this blank word document at the same time searching on Google on how to write a bio about me.
-With all the do’s and don’ts I thought Paul just be yourself and write… so here goes!
+I remember it took nearly all day to put these words together.
+I remember even googling Google on how to write a personal bio.
+With all the do’s and don’ts I thought Paul just be yourself and write…

 With the mounting before and after photos of the Royal London Hospital; Cycle Super Highway 2 project; Whitechapel Station with Crossrail; the Historic Buildings Restoration for High Street 2012 for the Olympics in 2012.
 As you can see it was getting pretty exciting in Whitechapel for a time but things have slowed down pretty much to a halt with main works being Crossrail.
 The rest of Whitechapel’s Vision looks set to unveil itself around 2023.